What Is This All About???

 So, ultimately, my opinion is that abortion should be

-not necessarily mandatory - to all parties concerned.
+necessarily mandatory - to all parties concerned.
 Attacks against clinics,

 hospitals, doctors, and patients should be met with the full weight of the law.